A Former UN Ambassador Says Russia Made Him A Target. Now He Wants To Warn The US.

 “You have to look at who is actually pursuing policies that benefit Moldova,” Hill, of the Wilson Center, said.

-Plahotniuc, who currently controls 70% of the Moldovan media market according to report from Freedom House, leads the Democratic Party and has positioned himself as pro-Western, though various analysts have speculated that Plahotniuc and the Democratic Party occasionally collaborate with Dodon.
-Brega, from the Liberal Party, says that, for him, the Democratic Party and the Socialist Party are “one and the same.”
+Plahotniuc, who currently controls 70% of the Moldovan media market according to a report from Freedom House, leads the Democratic Party and has positioned himself as pro-Western, though various analysts have speculated that Plahotniuc and the Democratic Party occasionally collaborate with Dodon.
+Brega, from the Liberal Party, said that, for him, the Democratic Party and the Socialist Party are “one and the same.”

-Andrian Candu, speaker of Parliament and a member of the Democratic Party, told BuzzFeed News that Lupan was recalled because he was a political appointee of the previous government and that his term limit was up.
+Andrian Candu, the speaker of Parliament and a member of the Democratic Party, told BuzzFeed News that Lupan was recalled because he was a political appointee of the previous government and that his term limit was up.
 Candu also denied any association with Dodon and the Socialist Party saying, “It is nothing related to Dodon, because these decisions are taken by the Ministry of Foreign Affairs and the government.”

 Lupan said he found out that he would be dismissed in February after reading an article in the Moldovan press that stated as much.
 He said he made multiple inquiries about his dismissal and tried to fight it, but didn’t receive a reply until getting the official notice of his recall on May 12.